Supersheep7/CCS2_emoji/README.md

-# Repository containing experiments, datasets and model for CCS2 Exam
+# Integrating Textual and Visual Features for Emoji Representation

 ## Repo structure: